just-bug/Sinatra-App-CDK/README.md

 - For security best practice, the server should be deployed in a private subnet behind a load balancer and with a bastion host for ssh access.
 - The solution isn't fully automated as there is a manual step to run the init.sh script, I wasn't able to figure out a way to run the commands via userdata/cfn-init but maybe a lambda or pipeline step could be utilised to run the script post deployment.
 - A pipeline using a service account could be created for a more simplified/automated deployment.
+- The VPC is created with a CIDR of 10.0.0.0/28 (smallest available), no NAT Gateways (since it's deployed in a public subnet), 1 public subnet, and no private subnet.
+This is done for cost reduction.
+If the VPC is to be used for more than just a simple sinatra application, high availability is required, or the application is to be moved to a private subnet then this config should be changed to include NAT Gateways and/or more subnets.
+- The public cidr uses the whole VPC cidr range available so this will also need to change if a private subnet is introduced.